dvidelabs/flatcc/README.md

 ### Windows Build (MSVC)

-**The Windows compiles with only a few warnings, but should be used with care.
-No tests have been ported, and remaining warnings may be significant.**
+**The Windows build compiles with only a few warnings, but should be used with care.
+No tests have been ported and remaining warnings may be significant.**

 Install CMake, MSVC, and git (tested with MSVC 14 2015).